-Most petit mal seizures last only a few seconds.
-Most commonly they involve staring episodes or "absence spells."
+Most absence seizures last only a few seconds.
+They often involve staring episodes.
 The episodes may:

 - Occur many times a day